medly/starter/packages/module/README.md

-# Create Module
+# 🧩 Create Module

-An application for generating either module or simple app.
-You can also choose between `typescript` & `javascript` language.
+A kit to generate simple modules or applications.

 ## Getting started